 Apply to the SiAG Fund

 We fund a variety of projects across the GSA.
-Please note our funds for 2020/21 are now all committed.
+The next funding programme opens in September 2021.
 You can still contact us for advice, and support in finding other funding.
-We will re-open the fund in August.

 We aim to support innovative creativity, reducing our impact on the environment and enhancing the student experience.

 Ideas are welcomed to improve our Estate, how the buildings operate and how we go about our work and practice.

 Most funding goes to students who wish to develop their practice to address environmental, social or ethical issues.
 We have supported students to source materials more ethically, change processes in manufacture, improve design, communicate environmental and social issues through their art practice, and to explore new ways of building, making and doing.

 The best projects are developed in depth over time, and by talking to us and developing the ideas over the academic year.
 Last minute applications generally receive less support.
 We will probably fund a percentage of the project, usually reflecting, and compensating for, extra costs due to using a more environmental and socially just approach.

 We have funded guest speakers on natural dyes, water resource use, eco-builds, environmental responsibility, Earth stewardship, peace activists and ecological consciousness.
 Any GSA community member can suggest speakers and apply for funding.
 Detailed criteria is available here.

 We do not fund work with political associations to a particular party or political cause, but we do fund work that centres on equality and equitable use of resources.

 There is no application form.
 We ask for no more than two pages of text and images where you should outline your practice, what you want to do, other sources of funding, when and how you want to do it.
 You should detail the benefits to your practice, future life, and how to feed back your experiences to colleagues and students.
 You could leave a legacy in hard-copy, and we’ll ask for text and images for our website.